wkeeling63/PiPIPflv/README.md

+this is a dead project -- work has been moved racecam project

 Purpose: To build and front and rear facing live stream race camera

 Description PiPIPflv: Creates a 2 camera components and tunnels them to the